QuickBooks Blog

 Remember, an extension to file doesn't mean you get more time to pay.
 You still need to keep up with your estimated tax payments during this period.
 Falling behind could result in a fine.

-As with other taxpayers, the IRS is eager to collect tax payments, so they’re often willing to work with small business owners to find a solution.
-If paying on time is tough, contact the IRS early to discuss a payment plan.
+As with other taxpayers, the IRS is often willing to work with small business owners who find paying on time difficult.
+If you're in this position, contact the IRS early to discuss a payment plan.
 The sooner, the better.

 Find peace of mind come tax time

 Running a business can be stressful, but filing taxes doesn’t have to be.
-This small business tax preparation checklist can help save precious time you’d be spending navigating complex state tax, sales tax, and employment issues, so you can put that time back into your business.
+This small business tax preparation checklist can help you reclaim the hours usually spent on complex state, employment, and sales tax issues.
+Instead of navigating paperwork, you can put that time back into your business

-With small business tax planning software like QuickBooks, you can find all necessary documentation in one place for a more seamless tax preparation process.
-Enjoy the peace of mind that proper tax preparation and compliance brings by applying these essential steps in 2024 and beyond.
+With accounting software like QuickBooks, you can find all necessary documentation in one place for a more seamless tax preparation process.
+Enjoy the peace of mind that proper tax preparation and compliance brings by applying these essential steps in 2026 and beyond.

 Recommended for you